Spiti

 Safety, Permits & Local Etiquette

-• Inner Line Permit: Required for certain areas near the Indo-China border, like parts of Pin Valley.
-Obtain online or via Kaza administration for INR 300–500 per person.
-Carry ID proofs.
+• Inner Line Permit: Required for certain areas near the Indo-Tibet border, especially for foreign nationals and Indian citizens visiting restricted zones like parts of Pin Valley.
+Obtain it online or in Kaza for a nominal fee.

-• Mobile Connectivity: Networks are patchy; BSNL works sporadically in Kaza.
+• Mobile Connectivity: Network is spotty; only BSNL works in Kaza and a few villages.
 Carry a satellite phone for emergencies in remote areas.
-Wi-Fi is rare.

 Hidden Tips Only Repeat Visitors Know

-• Carry cash; ATMs in Kaza are unreliable, and card payments are rare.
+• Carry cash; ATMs in Kaza often run dry, and card payments are rare.

-• Acclimatize in Kaza for a day to avoid altitude sickness (headaches, nausea).
+• Acclimatize in Manali for a day to avoid altitude sickness.

-• Carry portable oxygen cans (available in Manali) for high-altitude passes.
+• Carry portable oxygen cans, available in Kaza, for high passes.

 Frequently Asked Questions